Table Displays · Menu Presentation · HoReCa Branding

-Walk into any café, bar, or restaurant, and you’ll spot them: small tabletop displays showing menus, QR codes, or promos.
-They come in different forms — menu holders, table stands, and table tents — but each serves a slightly different purpose.
-The choice between them isn’t just a detail.
-It influences:
+Walk into any café, bar or restaurant and you'll spot them: small tabletop displays showing menus, QR codes or promos.
+They come in different forms — menu holders, table stands and table tents — but each serves a slightly different purpose.
+The choice between them isn't just a detail.
+It influences how guests interact with your offers, how fast your staff can update specials and how polished your tables feel.

-This guide explains the differences, pros & cons, and best use cases for each option — so you’ll know exactly which one fits your restaurant’s concept.
+This guide explains the differences, pros and cons and best use cases for each option — so you'll know exactly which one fits your restaurant's concept.

 👉 For a complete overview of menu presentation, check our 2025 Guide: Restaurant Menu Presentation & Tabletop Branding.